-In which case, it’d be a plant nearby Garden of the Gods Road and Centennial Boulevard.
+In which case, it’d be a plant nearby Garden of the Gods Road and Centennial Boulevard in Colorado Springs.
 Certainly, they are likely to expect more workers.
 Dave Young, who works for CAES has said before that they are planning to have a “design agent to help bring new types of semiconductor material to market.
 We expect to grow over time and our space division.”
 Which is certainly a benevolent thing to provide for U.S. design and manufacturing firms.
 This will certainly grow with bigger numbers of employees.
 In addition, the 130,000-sq.-ft. space is using materials from satellites and additional space technologies.
 What could possibly go wrong when you have a plant that has enough capacity to handle rebuilding the absence of semiconductors.
 This is specific to a shortage of materials that were able to be mined at the hands of COVID-19.

 Semiconductor production is a very specifically capable job.